Methodology

 Limitations

-The index relies on third-party category tags for constituent selection — tokens that are miscategorised may be incorrectly included or excluded.
-Weights are based on total market cap, not free-float, so locked or vested supply is counted the same as circulating supply.
+• Weights use total market cap, not free-float, so locked or vested supply counts the same as circulating supply.

 See it in action The live Gaming Token Index